elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/coverage_gaps.md

   --out sys_mmap_gcov.csv
 ```

 The above command runs [find_coverage_gaps.py](../find_coverage_gaps.py) with the specified callgraph database and coverage information (`--calls` and `--coverage`).
 It finds functions where the function name matches regular expression `^__x64_sys_mmap$` and follows each call chain starting from the matching functions.
-For each matching call chain, it calculates the coverage gap for all functions in the chain following the caller-callee relations to a point where caller reaches at most `--maxdepth 3` depth.
+For each call chain, it calculates the coverage gap for all functions in the chain following the caller-callee relations to a point where caller reaches at most `--maxdepth 3` depth.
 The resulting output is stored in `sys_mmap_gcov.csv`.

 In the following section, we use the `csvsql` and `csvlook` from the [csvkit](https://csvkit.readthedocs.io/en/latest/index.html) suite to view and query the output data.